TotalMiner/totalminer.github.io/lua_tut/lua-tut.md

 ___

-For further learning of the Lua programming language and it's syntax, see [here](https://www.tutorialspoint.com/lua/lua_basic_syntax.htm).
+For further learning of the Lua programming language and its syntax, see [here](https://www.tutorialspoint.com/lua/lua_basic_syntax.htm).

 [Home](../index)